X

 The Access for all Webinar Series (Scaled Webinars) for UDL are designed to allow for the opportunity to give a more in-depth perspective about a given topic within the UDL Project.

 Important Note: All Webinars will be recorded and sent for post-production captioning.
-Live captioning will be available for the duration of the webinars, and all finalized recordings will be housed within the UDL at SUNY website.
+Auto captioning will be available for the duration of the webinars, and all finalized recordings will be housed within the UDL at SUNY website.

 You may view any of the past UDL Webinar recordings.